Murder of Stephanie Roper: Maryland's annual Crime Victims and Advocates Commemorative Day

 In 2012, the Maryland General Assembly passed House Bill 766 (Chapter 678 of the Laws of Maryland 2012) which requires the Governor annually to proclaim April 3 as Crime Victims and Advocates Commemorative Day to give recognition to the individuals in the State who have become crime victims and to honor the advocates who serve those victims.
 In addition to issuing the proclamation, the Governor is also required to take appropriate steps to publicize Crime Victims and Advocates Commemorative Day.
 April 3 was chosen as the date for the commemorative day in memory of Stephanie Roper, who was murdered on that day in 1982 and whose family members established the Maryland Crime Victims' Resource Center, Inc.

 Stephanie Roper Highway

 On October 20, 2012, Maryland Governor Martin O'Malley issued a proclamation which named part of Maryland Route 4 (the part of Pennsylvania Avenue just north of Croom, and part of Southern Maryland Boulevard in adjacent Anne Arundel County) in honor of Stephanie Roper and the efforts of her parents Roberta and Vincent Roper.

 The Stephanie Roper Gallery at Frostburg State University

 The Stephanie Ann Roper Gallery is located in the Fine Arts Building on the Frostburg State University campus.

 Roper Victim Assistance Academy

 The Roper Victim Assistance Academy trains victims' advocates.
 The Roper Academy was created in 2003 through a grant from the United States Department of Justice, Office for Victims of Crime received by the Maryland Governor's Office of Crime Control and Prevention in partnership with the University of Baltimore.

+Beatty resentencing

+In 2021, Maryland banned life without parole for juveniles and allowed them to petition for sentence reductions.
+As such, Beatty is now eligible for a sentence reduction.